-The Michigan Wolverines, Alabama Crimson Tide, and Ohio State Buckeyes round out the Top 5 with the Oklahoma Sooners, Notre Dame Fighting Irish, Auburn Tigers, LSU Tigers and Florida Gators following on the prestigious list.
+The Michigan Wolverines, Alabama Crimson Tide, and Ohio State Buckeyes round out the Top 5 with the Oklahoma Sooners, Notre Dame Fighting Irish, Auburn Tigers, LSU Tigers and Florida Gators following on the prestigious Forbes list.

-In the Top 15, 11 schools banked over $100 million in revenue and had at least $60 million in profit.
+In the Top 15 of 2018, 11 schools banked over $100 million in revenue and had at least $60 million in profit.

 What’s crazy is the conference breakdown.
 The SEC has 10 schools on the list, The Big Ten has seven, the Big 12 and Pac-12 have three each, the ACC has just one in Florida State, and Notre Dame is Independent.

 The surge in contributions, starting in 2014, helped Texas A&M make the jump, especially with the $485 million renovation to Kyle Field, according to Forbes.